AdvReal: Physical Adversarial Patch Generation Framework for Security Evaluation of Object Detection Systems: Methodology

 This module employs 3D meshes to model humans, clothing, and pants, attaching the texture map generated by the adversarial patch to the clothing.
-With the \textbf{time-space enhance strategy} refer to Sec.\ref{Nonrigid}, 3D adversarial clothes with reasonable folds are rendered.
-The realistic matching mechanism refer to Sec.\ref{Realistic} processes the rendered human images by first aligning them to realistic distance, size, elevation, and azimuth to ensure accurate spatial representation.
-And then applying nonlinear adjustments to brightness and contrast to enhance the lighting conditions for improved realism, seamlessly integrating both geometric and lighting aspects to produce highly realistic human images.
+Using the \textbf{time-space enhancement strategy} (see Sec.~\ref{Nonrigid}), 3D adversarial garments with realistic folds are rendered.
+The \textbf{realistic matching mechanism} (see Sec.~\ref{Realistic}) first aligns the rendered human models to realistic spatial configurations (distance, scale, elevation, and azimuth), ensuring accurate spatial representation.
+Then, nonlinear adjustments to brightness and contrast are applied to simulate diverse lighting conditions, seamlessly integrating geometric and illumination variations to produce highly realistic adversarial images.
 Finally, the resized human images are synthesized onto decomposed background images for 3D adversarial training.
-Notably, the Patch Adversarial Module and the Realistic Enhance Module operate synchronously during each batch training process.
+Importantly, the Patch Adversarial Module and the Realistic Enhancement Module operate synchronously within each training batch.